Novel foods and feeds

 An important part of the WP's work programme is the development of Consensus Documents on crop composition data (key nutrients, toxic substances and anti-nutritional compounds).
 These documents are useful for the development of guidelines and, to encourage information sharing between OECD and non-OECD countries, they also provide a technical tool for regulatory officials, industry and other interested parties.
 They complement those of the WP-HROB dealing with environmental safety aspects.
 These documents are prepared on the basis of official proposals from member countries.
 The WP establishes ad hoc drafting groups, composed of officials and scientific experts from the countries concerned.
 Revised drafts are reviewed by the full WP and after an internal OECD process for final approval, the document is available online.

 Recently, Italy has taken the lead, with technical support from EFSA, in requesting an update of the consensus document on oilseed rape, highlighting some shortcomings in the document.
 The BioTrack website provides publications and news from the WP, details on national safety systems and other information.
 It also gives access to the product database (www.oecd.org/biotrack).
-The WP continues its work on a number of issues: development of new consensus documents and updating of existing ones, new biotechnologies including genome editing (The 2018 OECD Conference on Genome Editing in which the WP actively collaborated), innovative feed ingredients, animal composition data, all to be considered in the light of food and feed safety issues.
+The WP continues its work on a number of issues: development of new consensus documents and updating of existing ones, new biotechnologies including genome editing (The 2018 OECD Conference on Genome Editing in which the WP actively collaborated), innovative feed ingredients and other relevant information, all to be considered in the light of food and feed safety issues.